MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

     # Append ability to self.abilities
 ```

 Our hero will need abilties.
-Later on we'll see exactly what those will entail.
-For now we can assume that there is a class called Ability.
-An instance of this class -- known as an object -- will be passed into this method.
+Later you'll define a class for these.
+An instance of the Ability class -- known as an object -- is passed into this method.

-Use the append method to add a new ability to our `abilities` list.
+Use the append method to add a new ability to your hero's `abilities` list.

 *Hint*: We used the append method to add strings to a list in the Rainbow Checklist tutorial.
 This time we're not adding strings, instead we'll add ability objects.

-Finally we'll need to allow our hero to use their abilities.
-We need to be able to run the `attack` method that exists in every ability object that exists in our list.
+We need to allow our hero to use their abilities.
+A hero needs to be able to run the `attack` method that exists in every ability object in that hero's abilities list.

 ## Create the attack method